sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

 #react@18.2.0 #@remix-run/node@2.1.0 #@remix-run/react@2.1.0

-# Upload images in a Remix application
+# Upload Images in a Remix Application

-If you want to add file upload to let users send you images, e.g. for an avatar, Remix gives you a few (still unstable for some reason) tools to do so.
+If you want to add file upload to let users send you images, e.g., for an avatar, Remix provides a few (still unstable for some reason) tools to do so.

 > tl;dr: Here's a repository with an app using this code:
 > https://github.com/sergiodxa/remix-demo-file-upload